 Hosted a first-of-its-kind Symposium on Health Care Policy Reform in partnership with the Health Policy Institute of Ohio and Schottenstein Zox & Dunn, in Columbus, OH.

 Dropped “Ohio” from name to establish organization as a national coalition.

 Added preferred medical vendor, Aetna to group purchasing offerings.

-Added second PBM offering, SXC Health Solutions, which was renamed Catamran Corporation and shortly thereafter acquired by UnitedHealth Group and now operates as OptumRx.
+Added second PBM offering, SXC Health Solutions, which was renamed Catamran and shortly thereafter acquired by UnitedHealth Group and now operates as OptumRx.

 Right Direction, an initiative to address depression in the workplace, was formed.